Discover Why More People Prefer Shopify Over BigCommerce

-The result of the best for the big business round in the BigCommerce and Shopify head to head comparison is a tie.
+The result for the big business round in the BigCommerce and Shopify head-to-head comparison is a tie.
 Both ecommerce platforms offer superb solutions for the largest enterprises.
 While BigCommerce pricing plans have more built-in tools that can save you thousands of dollars for paying for third-party apps, Shopify Plus is capable of handling more transactions per minute than BigCommerce Enterprise.

 Which Has Better Customer Support?

-Customer support is crucial if you want a properly functioning and smooth running online business that is available at all times and is capable of serving the needs of your customers day or night.
+Customer support is crucial if you want a properly functioning and smooth-running online business that is always available and capable of serving your customers’ needs day or night.

 So, here is the BigCommerce and Shopify customer support comparison.